maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 > It also contains the program executable path.
 We'll see later on why.

+### Stack trace

-To get the information about the running function and the stack trace we can use the `bpf_get_stackid` eBPF helper.
+To get the information about the running code path and the stack trace we can use the `bpf_get_stackid` eBPF helper.

 eBPF helpers are functions that, as you might have guessed, simplify work.
-The [`bpf_get_stackid`](https://elixir.bootlin.com/linux/v6.8.5/source/kernel/bpf/stackmap.c#L283) helper collects user and kernel stack frames by walking the user and kernel stacks and returns the stack ID, for the program that is running at the moment of the eBPF program execution in the process's context.
+The [`bpf_get_stackid`](https://elixir.bootlin.com/linux/v6.8.5/source/kernel/bpf/stackmap.c#L283) helper collects user and kernel stack frames by walking the user and kernel stacks and returns the stack ID.

-So, one of the most complex works of stack unwinding is abstracted away thanks to this helper.

 More precisely from the [eBPF Docs](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_get_stackid/):

 > Walk a user or a kernel stack and return its `id`.
 To achieve this, the helper needs `ctx`, which is a pointer to the context on which the tracing program is executed, and a pointer to a map of type `BPF_MAP_TYPE_STACK_TRACE`.

-For example:
+So, one of the most complex works of stack unwinding is abstracted away thanks to this helper.

+For example, we declare the `stack_traces` map, we prepare the `histogram` key:

 ```c
 struct {